L.R. Lam

 Writing Coach

-They also come from an academic background, having studied English and creative writing at undergraduate (California State University East Bay) and postgraduate level (University of Aberdeen) before lecturing for seven years on the Creative Writing MA at Edinburgh Napier University.
+They also come from an academic background, having studied English and Creative Writing at undergraduate (California State University East Bay) and postgraduate level (University of Aberdeen) before lecturing for seven years on the Creative Writing MA at Edinburgh Napier University.

 Over the years, El has worked with most of the big SFF publishers across both sides of the pond: DAW, Hodderscape, Wildfire, Orbit, Tor, and Angry Robot.
-Their work has been praised by authors such as Robin Hobb, Leigh Bardugo, Andrea Stewart, and Samantha Shannon.
+Their work has been praised by authors such as Robin Hobb, Leigh Bardugo, Andrea Stewart and Samantha Shannon.

 El’s work runs the gamut of speculative fiction and takes them from researching cutting-edge science to write books set a blink from now, to crafting fantasy secondary worlds and dreaming up elaborate history, languages, and societies.
 Their work aims to make the Other familiar, straddles boundaries, and breaks binaries.
-Many of their protagonists are queer and trans, and Pantomime was the first young adult novel in any genre to have an intersex protagonist.
+Many of their protagonists are queer and trans, and Pantomime was the first Young Adult novel in any genre to have an intersex protagonist.
 Their work often focuses on themes of identity, bodily autonomy, and the corruption of power.
 El also writes queer romance as Laura Ambrose.

 If you’re seeking a writing coach to help you tackle the challenges of your exciting speculative fiction ideas, El is the coach for you.

-Science fiction and fantasy can be escapist and entertaining but also deeply subversive: warnings us of future danger, or helping us imagine a world freed of certain constraints.
+‘Science fiction and fantasy can be escapist and entertaining but also deeply subversive: warning us of future danger, or helping us imagine a world freed of certain constraints.’